 This week, a prominent journal in anthropology, Cultural Anthropology, has gone open access.
-Cultural Anthropology is a peer-reviewed academic journal, which covers issues related to theory, research, public dissemination, and ethnography (across a variety of perspectives) in the field of anthropology.
+Cultural Anthropology is a peer-reviewed academic journal, which covers issues related to theory, research, public dissemination, and ethnography across a variety of perspectives in the field of anthropology.
 The journal going open access means that it has become freely available to the public without any cost associated.
 This status will allow for new opportunities in scholarship, communication, and dialogue to occur.
-The open access movement has arisen, in part, in protest to the privatization of intellectual work.
-For more about this new development, please click here.
+The open access movement has arisen in part in protest to the privatization of intellectual work.
+For more about this development, please click here.